f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing System Controller Backups via CLI
 -------------------------------------------

-To import the file using the F5OS CLI you must have a remote HTTP server to host the file.
-Use the file import command as seen below to import the file into the **configs** directory.
+To import the file using the F5OS CLI you must have a remote HTTPS, SFTP, or SCP server to host the file.
+Use the **file import** command as seen below to import the file into the **configs** directory.
+You can then check the **file transfer-status** and list the contents of the config directory using the **file list path configs** command.

 .. code-block:: bash